BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Precious Metals

-Raw ore isn’t typically shipped very far; its not economically viable.
-So ore is processed close to the mines from which it is extracted.
-Ingots are then shipped to where they need to go.
+Raw ore isn’t typically shipped very far; its not economically viable, especially since mages can just create blocks of most metals.
+So ore is rarely mined any more.
 The Imperium produces gold, silver, copper, iron, tin, steel, mithril (rumored to be an Al-Ti-Ag alloy, but the Dwarves who know how to make it aren’t telling).
 Most metal trade is produced upriver, floated downriver in ships, and then shipped out to wherever from Port Karn.

 Slaves